haotiangu/XPlaneConnect/README.md

 1. Purchase and install X-Plane 9, 10 or 11.
 2. Download the `XPlaneConnect.zip` file from the latest release on the [releases](https://github.com/nasa/XPlaneConnect/releases) page.
 3. Copy the contents of the .zip archive to the plugin directory (`[X-Plane Directory]/Resources/plugins/`)
-4. Write some code using one of the clients to manipulate X-Plane data.
+4. Run MATLAB Example code to drop the airplane to any position.

-Each client is located in a top-level directory of the repository named for the client's language.
+MATLAB Example is located in a top-level directory of the repository named for the client's language.
 The client directories generally include a `src` folder containing the client source code, and an `Examples` folder containing sample code demonstrating how to use the client.